You must be a resident of Woodstock, Ontario to request a record check with the Woodstock Police Service.

 Special Requirements

-Broad Record Check requests require a letter from the requesting organization specifying the role or position.
+- Require a letter from the requesting organization outlining the role or position.

-• Vulnerable Sector Check (Includes Criminal Record Check with Judicial Matters Check)
+- Will receive a Criminal Record Check with Judicial Matters

 How long will it take to process my record check?